Cirsium oleraceum (L.) Scop.

 Bloom Time: July to September

-Cirsium oleraceum is a herbaceous perennial plant with unbranched stems or with only a very few branches.
+Cirsium oleraceum is a herbaceous perennial plant with unbranched stems or only a few branches.
 It grows up to 5 feet (1.5 m) tall.
 Leaves are egg-shaped with a weakly spiny margin.
-Flowers are pale yellow, sometimes tinged pink, and produced in dense flower heads, which are up to 1.6 inches (4 cm) in diameter.
+Flowers are pale yellow, sometimes tinged pink, and produced in dense flower heads up to 1.6 inches (4 cm) in diameter.

 USDA hardiness zone 6a to 10b: from −10 °F (−23.3 °C) to 40 °F (+4.4 °C).